explaingit

 Prompt 1

-Show me how to create a simple reinforcement learning agent using OpenAI Gym's CartPole environment and the step/reset API.
+Show me how to set up a basic reinforcement learning loop using OpenAI Gym's CartPole environment in Python.

 Prompt 2